-C. (6) Approval of 2011/2012 Travel Policy and Guidelines for NFTA and NFT Metro System, Inc.
+(4) Approval of 2012/2013 Travel Policy and Guidelines Policy for NFTA and NFT Metro System, Inc.

-RECOMMENDATION: The Audit and Governance Committee has reviewed this item and recommends that the Board approve the 2011/2012 Travel Policy and Guidelines for 2011/2012 for the Niagara Frontier Transportation Authority and its subsidiary.
+RECOMMENDATION: The Audit and Governance Committee has reviewed this item and recommends that the Board approve the 2012/2013 Travel Policy and Guidelines for the Niagara Frontier Transportation Authority and its subsidiary.

 INFORMATION: The travel policy and guidelines were originally formulated by a Commissioner/Management Staff Travel Policy Committee and approved by the Board of Commissioners so as to provide reasonable reimbursement for necessary expenses incurred by Authority employees while on Authority/Metro business.
-This represents an annual update to those guidelines originally adopted May 28, 1983.
+This represents an annual update to those guidelines originally adopted May 28, 1983, with minor revisions.

 The maximum per diem rates are taken from state and federal guidelines established by the federal office of General Services Administration (GSA).
-The mileage reimbursement rate for business use of one's car is the standard mileage rate of \$.51 as determined by the Internal Revenue Service (IRS) and is posted on the Intranet.
+The mileage reimbursement rate for business use of one's car is the standard mileage rate of \$.55 as determined by the Internal Revenue Service (IRS) and is posted on the Intranet.
 By adoption of these travel guidelines today, it is intended that per diem and mileage rates will be continually updated as amendments are promulgated by the GSA or IRS.